About Your Biliary Drainage Catheter

 Ask about your medicines

-You may need to stop taking some of your medicines before your procedure.
+You may need to stop taking some of your usual medicines before your procedure.
 Talk with your healthcare provider about which medicines are safe for you to stop taking.
-We’ve included some common examples below.

-Blood thinners
+Blood thinners (anticoagulants)

-Blood thinners are medicines that affect the way your blood clots.
-If you take blood thinners, ask the healthcare provider performing your procedure what to do.
-They may recommend you stop taking the medicine.
-This will depend on the type of procedure you’re having and the reason you’re taking blood thinners.
+If you take a blood thinner, ask the healthcare provider doing your procedure what to do before your procedure.
+They may tell you to stop taking the medicine a certain number of days before your procedure.
+This will depend on the type of procedure you’re having and the reason you’re taking a blood thinner.

 Examples of common blood thinners are listed below.
 There are others, so be sure your care team knows all the medicine you take.
 Do not stop taking your blood thinner without talking with a member of your care team.